azorg/microrl/README.md

 	 - Turn on/off feature for add functional/decrease memory via config files.

 	** hot keys support
-	 - backspace, cursor arrow, HOME, END and DELETE keys
+	 - BACKSPACE, cursor arrow, HOME, END and DELETE keys
-	 - Ctrl+U (cut line from cursor to begin)
+	 - Ctrl+U (like Alt+BACKSPACE - cut line from cursor to begin)
 	 - Ctrl+K (cut line from cursor to end)
 	 - Ctrl+A (like HOME)
 	 - Ctrl+E (like END)
-	 - Ctrl+H (like backspace)
+	 - Ctrl+H (like BACKSPACE)
 	 - Ctrl+B (like cursor arrow left)
 	 - Ctrl+F (like cursor arrow right)
 	 - Ctrl+P (like cursor arrow up)